0Richard/GTM/readme.md

 1. **Lead Capture**: Automate lead capture from various sources (Facebook, Instagram, LinkedIn, Website, CSV) into a single source of truth.
 2. **Automation**: Use a single tool to trigger workflows based on lead engagement and inactivity.
+3. **E-mail Authoring**: Use a single tool for email delivery and analytics.
-3. **Data Modeling**: Use a single data model for data modeling and reporting.
+4. **Data Modeling**: Use a single data model for data modeling and reporting.
-4. **Email Delivery**: Use a single tool for email delivery and analytics.
+5. **Email Delivery**: Use a single tool for email delivery and analytics.
+DELIVERABILITY IS A CONCERN.
-5. **Reporting**: Use a single tool for reporting and analytics.
+6. **Reporting**: Use a single tool for reporting and analytics.
-6. **GDPR Compliance**: Ensure all systems are GDPR compliant.
+7. **GDPR Compliance**: Ensure all systems are GDPR compliant.

 ## Marketing Needs